 Saturday Afternoon Adventures

-Each week, find new places, topics, and books to explore.
-Some activities come with supply kits you can reserve for pick up from a library.
-Perfect for weekend family fun you can do from home!
+Find new places, topics, and books to explore, perfect for weekend family fun you can do at home!

 If you picked up a Bioplastic kit from the library, follow along with Liz to make your own plastic at home.
 If not, checkout our webpage to find how using supplies you probably have in your kitchen.

-Mazes come in many forms–the paper kind you solve with a pencil, three-dimensional obstacles you create for a marble to pass through, or even life-sized ones made for humans to walk through.
-Click the button for ideas about mazes you can make at home.
+Mazes come in many forms–the paper kind you solve with a pencil and three-dimensional obstacles you create for a marble to pass through.
+Get ideas for mazes you can make at home.

 Folk games, also known as classic or traditional games, are activities children teach each other and are passed down between generations.
 Click the button for ideas you can do as a family inside or outside!